 The University of Washington (UW) is accredited by the Northwest Commission on Colleges and Universities, and is a member of the Association of American Universities.
 The UW School of Nursing offers five degree programs - the BSN, MN, MS, DNP and PhD - as well as a fast-track graduate entry program, ABSN, and a Graduate Certificate Program approved by the UW Graduate School through a regular review and GCP self study process.
-The BSN, MN and MS programs are accredited by the Commission on Collegiate Nursing Education (CCNE) through the Year 2019.
-The DNP program is accredited by CCNE through the Year 2014.
+The BSN, MN, MS and DNP programs are accredited by the Commission on Collegiate Nursing Education (CCNE) through the Year 2019.
 A process of reflective, critical self-evaluation resulting in a self study is a part of this CCNE accreditation.

 In addition to NCCU and CCNE accreditation, the Nurse Midwifery MN program is fully accredited by the ACNM Accreditation Commission for Midwifery Education (formerly ACNM Division of Accreditation) through the year 2018.
 The Pediatric Nurse Practitioner MN program is certified by the Pediatric Nursing Certification Board (PNCB) through the Year 2013.